Sanjay-Kandimalla/emergency-911-demand-forecasting/README.md

 - In public safety contexts, **reducing extreme under-forecasting risk** is often more important than minimizing average error.

 ---

-## Business Insights & Operational Impact
+## Interpretation & Practical Use

-### Observed Patterns
+Key patterns observed:
-- **Weekly behavior:** Higher demand on weekdays, peaking toward the end of the workweek
+- Higher call volume on weekdays, especially later in the workweek
-- **Seasonality:** Elevated call volume during late fall and early winter
+- Elevated demand during late fall and early winter
-- **Volatility:** Occasional spikes that standard averages fail to capture
+- Occasional spikes that simple averages fail to capture

----

-### How This Forecast Would Be Used

-This model is not meant to replace dispatcher judgment.
-Instead, it acts as a **decision-support tool** that could help agencies:

-- Establish baseline staffing expectations
-- Flag high-risk periods in advance
-- Trigger contingency staffing plans
-- Pre-position police, fire, and EMS resources
-- Reduce operational risk during demand surges
+In practice, a forecast like this would not replace dispatcher judgment, but could help flag higher-risk periods and support staffing and contingency planning.

 ---